top of page

 The painting with the red canoe is called Sounds of Silence, the middle painting with the couple and their dog sitting on the rock is Hangin' by the Roots, and the boardwalk painting is called Beside the Still Waters.
 All 3 are available as paper prints the same size or giclee canvas reproductions stretched and ready to hang on the wall to enjoy!

-At the end of July during Phase 3 of the Covid 19, I was finally able to go on a business road trip to re-spark my creativity and to take reference photos of what I would like to paint in our beautiful country; and this spot and painting has started my new "On the Road Again" and are part of my Canadiana painting series.
+These are part of my Canadiana painting series.
 When I was there it is like being in a holy sanctuary to me, so utterly beautiful and awe inspiring.
-People travel from all over the world to visit this Unesco World Heritage Site in Lake Louise and they will again when this passes.
+People travel from all over the world to visit this Unesco World Heritage Site in Lake Louise.
 Paper and giclee canvas reproductions are now available and in stock.
 Stay safe everyone and enjoy the beauty around us...

 I enjoy making my clients dreams a reality and love doing commissions of any subject matter that I specialize in.
 Below are some of the most recent custom paintings I have done for some clients.
 You can also look on my Commissions Page for more examples.